Samuuuh/ros-flatland-robot/README.md

 8. After the last step, the project is ready to run.

 ## Usage
-Inside the `assignment_one`folder, the user should run the following command:
+Inside the `project`folder, the user should run the following command:
 ```
 python run.py [target_x] [target_y]
 ```